Teshebb/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd will display the current working directory
+(1) the command display the contest of the current directory.